danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 My idea was to create a set of drop-in routing files that I could reuse across projects.
 Not a reusable library that others would depend on, but a pattern I could copy and customize for each project's needs.
 On the surface, the concept sounded simple.
 Set up an `index.html` with `<nav>` for links, a `<main>` for swappable content, and a `<footer>`.
 Then listen for navigation events, swap out the content in the main section, and voilà!
 Client-side routing without the overhead.

 To test this routing idea, I built a basic profile website, exactly the kind of project where vanilla routing makes sense.
-The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with an form requiring JavaScript interactivity.
+The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with a form requiring JavaScript interactivity.

 The contact page would be the litmus test.
-Form validation, submission handling, loading states, displaying a success messages.
+Form validation, submission handling, loading states, and displaying a success message.
 These interactive behaviors would reveal whether the routing system could handle view-specific logic without devolving into a tangled mess.

 For this particular exploration into vanilla routing, I worked with AI assistance, specifically GitHub Copilot with the Claude Sonnet 4 model in VS Code.
 The AI pair programming approach proved valuable for iterating through different architectural approaches.
 You can explore the complete implementation at [github.com/danielabar/web_native_routing](https://github.com/danielabar/web_native_routing).